josephbrimeyer/fitness-tracker/README.md

 ## Installation

 To install the necessary dependencies, run the following command:
-The user can launch the application by clicking on the following link: https://josephbrimeyer.github.io/fitness-tracker/
+The user can launch the application by clicking on the following link: https://josephbrimeyer.github.io/burger-time/

 ## Usage

-Upon launching the application the user is able to create a new workout or continue with an existing workout.
-The application tracks the exercises, weight, duration, and distance based on the type of exercise selected.
+Upon launching the application the user is able to create a new burger, consume a burger, unconsume a burger, and delete a burger.
+The application tracks status of the burgers and the data persists across sessions.
 ![Demo](./fitness-tracker.gif)

 ## Credits